-- 20. The Authority shall adopt a regulatory framework that ensures an enabling environment for fair commercial interactions between OTTs and TSPs. - 21.
-The Authority shall continue to support present and future collaborative initiatives between TSP and OTT providers. - 22.
+- 24. The Authority shall adopt measures to promote an enabling environment for fair commercial interactions between OTTs and TSPs. - 25.
+The Authority notes the importance of adopting a fair, consistent and non-discriminatory regulatory approach on OTTs, regardless of the residence or current authorisation status of the OTT provider. - 26.
+The Authority shall continue to support present and future collaborative initiatives between TSP and OTT providers.
 Such interactions shall be guided by the principle of net neutrality.
 The Authority's policy recommendations on net neutrality are contained in its Framework on Net Neutrality in Trinidad and Tobago.